1.1 Statement of compliances

 Quantitative disclosures of fair value measurement hierarchy (Refer Note 34)

-The Company is confident of getting its land lease renewed as mentioned in Note 3 (a).
+The Company is confident of getting its land lease renewed as mentioned in Note 3.
 Hence the financial statements have been prepared on going concern basis.

-The company has reviewed this new pronouncement and based on its evaluation has determined that it does not have any significant impact in its financial statements.
+The Company has reviewed the amendment and based on its evaluation has determined that it does not have any significant impact in its financial statements.

 New Accounting Standards/Amendments notified but not yet effective.

-MCA has not notified any new standards or amendments to the existing standards applicable to the company during the year ended March 31,2025.
+MCA has not notified any new standards or amendments to the existing standards applicable to the Company during the year ending March 31, 2026.

 1.5 Property, plant and equipment

-Property, Plant and equipments (PPE) held for use in the production or supply of goods or services, or for administrative purposes, are stated in the balance sheet at cost less accumulated depreciation and accumulated impairment losses.
+Property, plant and equipments (PPE) held for use in the production or supply of goods or services, or for administrative purposes, are stated in the standalone balance sheet at cost less accumulated depreciation and accumulated impairment losses.

 Cost of assets not ready to use are disclosed under 'capital work in progress'.